GayasuddinMohd/Airlines-Data-Analysis-/README.md

 </div>

 In order to gain a deeper understanding of the trend of tickets bookings and revenue earned through those bookings, we have utilized a line chart visualization.
 Upon analysis of the chart, we observe that the number of the tickets booked exibits a gradual increase from june 22nd to july 7th, followed by a relative stable pattern from july 8th until August, with a noticable peak in ticket bookings where the highest number of tickets were booked on a single day.
-It is important to note that the
+It is important to note that the revenue earned by the company from  these bookings is closely tied to the number of tickets booked.
+Therefore, we can see a similar trend in the total revenue earned by the company throughout the analyzed time period.